top of page

 11. What is a Dosha?

 The word ‘Dosha’ is the Sanskrit word for bodily humor.
-A bodily humor is understood an energetic template with certain qualities derived from the elemental construct and the attributes thereof that will manifest with certain attributes and qualities in a physical form.
+A bodily humor is understood as an energetic template with certain qualities derived from the elemental construct and the attributes thereof that will manifest with certain attributes and qualities in a physical form.
 The doshas have certain qualities and attributes and will act like our governors for our physical and mental processes.

 Kapha = Earth + Water